AAAlex-123/SML-compiler-runtime/README.md

 The high-level-language consists of statements which span exactly line.

 Notes on the statements and the lines of a high-level-language program:
-* Each line begins with a unique number which will be used to identify it to provide better compilation error messages.
+* Each line consists of a unique number which will be used to identify it to provide better compilation error messages and a statement
-* After the number, any number of spaces follow and then a statement.
 * Each statement spans exactly one line.
 * Statements start with the statement identifier and then follow the whitespace-separated tokens for that statement
 * The statements can either be "constructors", meaning that they define new symbols (variables or labels), or "non constructors", meaning that they operate on existing symbols.
+* The spaces shown in the grammar definition below can be any sequence of characters that match the '\\s+' regex

 Referencing the following example statement,